Aligning Audio Captions with Human Preferences: Methodology

 \subsubsection{Length Penalty}

 During our initial experiments, we observed that length based reward hacking was dominant.
 To address reward hacking, we apply reward shaping by introducing a length penalty aligning with recent work by \cite{rewardshaping}, who demonstrate how reward shaping can mitigate reward hacking.
+We define the modified reward function as: